-Doctors believe that chemical cautery works by improving the self-cleaning properties of the nasal and sinus lining.
+Chemical cautery works by improving the self-cleaning properties of the nasal and sinus lining.
 If the entire lining of the nose were laid out flat, it would be the size of an unfolded newspaper.
-That’s big surface area to interact with germs, pollen, and irritants.
+That’s a big surface area to interact with germs, pollen and other irritants.

 Many sinus sufferers will benefit from chemical cautery.
-It is generally helpful for:
+It's generally helpful for:

 - Sinus infections